Small Caps: What You Need to Know

 Small Caps Have Higher Rates and Shorter Maturities

 Since 2009, low interest rates and attractive credit conditions have helped small cap companies expand with increased borrowing, M&A and corporate buybacks.
 Nearly 10 years later, we can see this has been a windfall for shareholders as stock prices have soared.
 When you look at the fundamentals of the companies in the Russell 2000, we see a different story.
 Profitable companies today are spending roughly a third of their earnings on interest payments, which is the worst data point we have seen since 2008.
 Additionally, the leverage has not helped the underlying operating nature of the business with return on assets dropping to as little as 2 percent.
 As we look forward over the next two to three years, we see that debt maturing for companies in the Russell 2000 skyrocketing five to seven times.
-Highly leveraged companies tend to default or may see their stock prices decline as the market discounts the changing credit landscape creating an opportunity for asset allocators to shift their allocations as we enter into a new market regime.
+Highly leveraged companies tend to default or may see their stock prices decline creating an opportunity for asset allocators to shift their allocations as we enter into a new market regime.

 Percent of Debt Due by Maturity